Last update: 05 January 2021

 - In October 2016, senior officials at the Dutch road transport authority had made it clear that the country is working on a mobile app version of the license that would accompany a card.

 - In May 2016, Britain's Driver and Vehicle Licensing Agency (DVLA) revealed it was also working on a digital driving license for smartphones.
-DVLA showed a "prototype" of a feature that would let people store their license in their phone and turn the driver's iPhone into an ID.
+DVLA showed a "prototype" of a feature that would let people store their licenses on their phones and turn the driver's iPhone into an ID.
 According to the Daily Mail of 31 March 2017, the Agency will test the system this September and plan a roll-out for spring 2018.
 The existing UK driving licence will still be available.

 - In July 2017, CONTRAN, the Brazilian National Traffic Board, approved a proposition for a digital driver's license to be launched in 2018.